coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.29 =
++ Improve: added more method to read data from original images before download.
++ Improve: used security code of wordpress with input and output data.
++ Fix: avoid storing image file with invalid extension type.

 = 1.28 =
 * Fix: bug when delete pipes - the related cache files were not deleted.
 * Fix: bug with installing WPPipes - $collation was not declared.